Holland Taylor's Ann Richards: 'A woman for all seasons'

 Taylor crafted “Ann” after digging into Richards’ life and character.
 The reward was a deepened appreciation of the tart-tongued Democrat, who died in 2006, and what turned out to be the highlight of a career that has zigzagged between a dizzying number and variety of movies and TV shows and includes an Emmy Award.

-“Ann” proved to be “the most joyous thing I’ve ever done in my life,” Taylor said of her one-person play, which has been adapted for a PBS special airing Friday (check local listings for time).
+"Ann” proved to be “the most joyous thing I’ve ever done in my life,” Taylor said of her solo play, which has been adapted for PBS “Great Performances” showcase (airing Friday, check local listings for time).

 Proof of her years-long dedication to the project: She didn’t renew her contract with the sitcom “Two and a Half Men,” the sort of steady work most actors covet, switching instead to occasional appearances so she could conserve her time and energy to work on “Ann.”